 During a normal menstrual cycle, your core body temperature increases after ovulation and remains at that level until your next period.

-Therefore if your basal temperature has been high for longer than 2 weeks, it could indicate pregnancy.
+Therefore if your basal temperature has been high for longer than two weeks, it could indicate pregnancy.

 This is not an extensive list of possible symptoms.